tmolteno/tart_modules/tart/README.md

 This module is used for the operation and imaging from the open-source Transient Array Radio Telescope (TART).

-For more information see the [TART Github repository](https://github.com/tmolteno/TART)
+For more information see the [TART Github repository](https://github.com/tmolteno/tart_modules), and (https://tart.elec.ac.nz)

 ## Authors